Benefits of organic foods

 hand, not all "organic" labeled produce live up to their high

 standards.
-Some may not actually be organic - make sure that
+Some may not actually be organic - so make sure that

 those you buy are certified.